 - Preheat the oven to 375 degrees Fahrenheit.

 - Spoon the mashed sweet potatoes into an 8 inch baking dish and spread them in an even layer.

 - In a mixing bowl, add the pecans, oat flour (or any other gluten-free flour you prefer), garlic, salt, pepper, sage, chives and olive oil.

 - Mix well and then spread that mixture over the mashed sweet potatoes in an even layer.

 - Bake at 375 degrees Fahrenheit for 50 minutes.

-- For a nut free version of this recipe, substitute pumpkin or sunflower seeds for the pecans.
+- For a nut-free version of this gluten-free sweet potato casserole, substitute pumpkin seeds or sunflower seeds instead of pecans.